 Strengthening Training for Addiction Recovery (STAR) Project

-Through STAR, the WVU School of Social Work provides SUD-related training and field education experiences for STAR scholarship recipients enrolled in the WVU School of Social Work.
-SUD-focused professional development and continuing education opportunities for social work professionals are also provided at no-cost through in-person training sessions, NASW-WV conference sessions, and through selected online modules developed by national training networks.
+Through STAR, the WVU School of Social Work provided SUD-related training and field education experiences for STAR stipend recipients enrolled in the WVU School of Social Work.

 - The Intersection of Opioid Use Disorder and Social Work Practice Essential information about Opioid Use Disorder, medication assisted treatment and treatment options, addiction causation, and DSM-V diagnostic criteria are provided.
 Stigma, and the individual and societal challenges a person diagnosed with OUD may experience, are also explored.